What are the symptoms of toxins overburden? Do I need to worry about it?

 They found that the concentration of these chemicals was twice as high in sweat as in urine and suggested that perspiration may help eliminate of some toxic compounds.MBG

-How to Rid Body of Toxins the Natural Way
+How to Rid the Body of Toxins the Natural Way

 - Avoid repeated exposure to toxins, by restricting your intake of all processed foods, alcohol, caffeine, foods especially high in saturated and trans fats (i.e., animal protein, too many nuts), and nicotine.